Mira Sorvino ‘Reeling’ Over Asia Argento Accusations

 — Yashar Ali ???? (@yashar) August 21, 2018

-Bennett alleges that Argento kissed him before performing oral sex on him and engaging in intercourse at the Ritz-Carlton in Marina del Rey, California when he was 17, according to the Times.
+Bennett alleges that Argento kissed him before performing oral sex on him and engaging in intercourse at the Ritz-Carlton in Marina del Rey, California, when he was 17, according to the Times.

 Argento denied the claim saying, “I am deeply shocked and hurt by having read news that is absolutely false.
 I have never had any sexual relationship with Bennett.”